 - Help increase purchasing power.
 Are you maximizing your benefits program to help employees increase their purchasing power?
 Consider offering benefits that support employees’ physical, mental and financial well-being.
 PayFlex administers a full portfolio that can grow with employers’ health care strategies.
 We offer

 - Flexible Spending Accounts

 - Reimbursement accounts (health and well-being, commuter, tuition and adoption)

 These offerings, plus exclusive discounts on health care products and a personal approach to messaging, can help employees on their personal well-being journey.
 For companies that offer an HDHP without an employer-sponsored HSA, PayFlex will offer an HSA for individuals later this year.
 This can give employees access to the tax-savings of an HSA without adding to your overhead cost.

 Every organization is different.
 Companies of all sizes and industries can find value by focusing on employee well-being and purchasing power.
 The first step is finding a consultative benefits partner who can offer solutions that fit the unique needs of your employees.

 What makes PayFlex different?

-Your employees are supported by our leading-edge consumer tools and local presence.
-We engage individuals in their well-being journey.
-We help our them with personalized, relevant and timely information so they can make the right choices to fit their unique needs.
+With PayFlex, your employees get the tools, support and guidance that help them on their well-being journeys.
+With personalized, relevant and timely information, they can make the right choices to fit their unique needs.